-A recognisable name aside, he’s currently under the tutelage and management of Adam Booth and sitting unbeaten at 7-0.
+A recognizable name aside, he’s currently under the tutelage and management of Adam Booth and sitting unbeaten at 7-0.

-As a youngster, Eubank channelled his energies into karate.
-He gained a black belt and won a British championship before, he says, ‘getting bored’ of it.
+As a youngster, Eubank channeled his energies into karate.
+He gained a black belt and won a British championship before, saying, ‘getting bored’ of it.

 “I liked the discipline and philosophy.
 Plus, I was a big Bruce Lee fan.
 I used to do that at some intensity.

 “Some days, I’d go up with the instructor and do five of his sessions that he was teaching.
 I always loved the dojo mentality and physical training.”

 “I was at the age when everyone was playing football.
 I started playing football myself and after a year played professionally for Brighton and Hove Albion.

 “Again, I was in that full-time training, with professional etiquette and approach.
 I’ve played with a lot of the players who are in the first team now.”

 Brighton released Eubank, and he slowly fell out of love with football.

 It was a fateful trip to the gym with his father, Simon Eubank, that relit his passion for combat sports.
 Having had one junior bout aged 14, boxing had been ruled out while playing professional youth football.

 Having bounced from one high-level sport to another, Eubank shows a raw athleticism beyond that of many pros in the early stages.
 He believes it can ultimately take him a long way in boxing.